cloudfoundry/docs-cfcr/docs/overview/what-is-kubo.md

 ##What problems does Kubo solve?

-Kubo aims to solve a range of problems that operators and developers face when deploying and managing fleets of Kubernetes clusters, on both [Day 1](#day-1-solutions) and [Day 2](#day-2-solutions).
+Kubo aims to solve a range of problems that operators and developers face when deploying and managing fleets of Kubernetes clusters.

 ###Deploying Solutions